roqwerty/alexandria/README.md

 - Embeddable and flexible unit testing framework with native support for verbosity (including automatic file:line position) and program-wide summary
 - Defines for colored terminal output in bash-based terminals and streams.
 - Debug macros, such as printing variable data (code name, memory address, type, and value), in-code location (file:line), and compile time as native C++ data structures.
+- Point2 and Point3 structures for coordinates
+- Ability to iterate over points within predefined lists, such as the points of characters in the Monogram font
 - Optional `Alexandria::` namespace encapsulation.
-- Vector3 implementation with operator addition, subtraction, and scalar multiplication, as well as magnitude(), normalize(), cross(), dot(), and angle() functions. additionally, some basic matrix integration through 2D float vectors.
+- Vector3 implementation with operator addition, subtraction, and scalar multiplication/division, as well as magnitude(), normalize(), cross(), dot(), and angle() functions. additionally, some basic matrix integration through 2D float vectors.
 - Standardization of RGB Color, RGBA ColorAlpha, and HSV ColorHSV structures.
 - Color manipulation functionality, such as linear interpolation, fast RGB <-> HSV conversion, color-as-data native vector memory storage, and saving to ARGB bitmap.
 - Base64 encoding and decoding using native C++ strings.